Chaitalykundu/Web-Development/03-JavaScript/01-Basic/05-Datatypes/Theory/00-theory.md

 &nbsp;

-## Note
+# Adding a number and a string

-When adding a number and a string, JavaScript will treat the number as a string.
+When adding a number and a string, JavaScript will treat **the number as a string**.

 JavaScript evaluates expressions from **left to right**.
 Different sequences can produce different results: